abhiverse01/the-coders-handbook/Becoming an Expert Coder/F. Web Development Essentials.md

 - **React:**
   - **Developed by:** Facebook
   - **Key Features:**
-    - **Component-Based Architecture:** React is built around reusable components that encapsulate both the UI and the behavior.
+    - **Component-Based Architecture:** React is built around reusable components that encapsulate both the UI and the behaviour.
 Components can be nested, managed, and reused.
     - **JSX (JavaScript XML):** JSX is a syntax extension that allows you to write HTML-like code within JavaScript, making it easier to create and manage UI components.
       - Example:
         ```javascript